lividavi19/php-file-uploader/README.md

 > If not specified the script will attempt to upload the file to the `current-working-directory`.

 ## Successful Upload
 Upon successfull upload of the file, this function returns name of the file with it's extension appended to it, example `uploaded-document.pdf`.
-Note that the `$fileName` in the code snippet below will have name of the uploaded file.
+Note in the code snippet below, the `$fileName` will have name of the uploaded file.
 You can further-use this filename in your code, for-instance saving it to the database etc :point_down:
 ```
 $file = $_FILES["html_file_input"];